Don Parsons (ice hockey): Professional

 In Parsons's rookie ECHL season, newly hired rookie Nashville head coach Nick Fotiu asked Parsons if he wanted to make the move from playing defense to playing forward.
 Parsons agreed, and scored 27 goals as a member of the Knights' third line.
 Parson signed with the Tallahassee Tiger Sharks for the 1994-95 season and scored 41 goals.
 The following season, he signed with the Johnstown Chiefs, reuniting him with former coach Fotiu and he had his first fifty-goal season, accomplishing the feat with a four-goal night on the final game of the season.
 Parsons would leave the Chiefs that season and sign with the Baton Rouge Kingfish.
-He was later be traded to the Louisiana Ice Gators, where he would have his second fifty-goal season while in the ECHL.
+He was later traded to the Louisiana Ice Gators, where he would have his second fifty-goal season while in the ECHL.

 Parsons signed with the Flint Generals of the United Hockey League.
 After one season with the Generals, Parsons signed with the Memphis Riverkings, where he stayed for six seasons.

 On December 26, 2008 Parsons broke the modern minor hockey record for goals scored by registering his 678th goal against the Flint Generals.
 Parsons finished his career scoring 682 goals.
 His record was eclipsed by Robin Bouchard who scored his 683 career goal on March 20, 2010, against the Quad City Mallards of the IHL.

 Parson was waived by the Bloomington PrairieThunder on January 6, 2009.
 Both management and Parsons announced that it was done for salary cap reasons.